apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`System Stats <system_stats.en>`
     Inserts system statistics in to the stats list

-:doc:`Traffic Dump <traffic_dump.en>`
-   Dumps traffic data into a JSON format file which can be used to replay traffic.

 :doc:`Wasm <wasm.en>`
    Allows WebAssembly/Wasm (proxy-wasm) module to be used as ATS Plugin.

-:doc:`WebP Transform <webp_transform.en>`
-   Converts jpeg and png images to webp format.